Water supply options for new uses

 For more information on this mitigation program, including a map of the mitigation zone and the application for a proof of mitigated water document, please visit our Skagit River Basin Mitigation Program page:

 Big Lake Water Association domestic water mitigation program

-A water bank is providing a legal right to water for nearly 100 homes along Nookachamps Creek, a tributary of the Skagit River, while protecting streamflows.
+A new water bank is providing a legal right to water for nearly 100 homes north of Big Lake along Nookachamps Creek, a tributary of the Skagit River.
 We are jointly operating the bank, which launched on Dec.
 3, 2018, with Skagit County.
 We created the bank by purchasing water rights from a local utility.
 The bank repurposes those water rights for household use along Nookachamps Creek between the Skagit River and Big Lake.

-Priority will be given to 17 existing homes that do not have a legal source of water following the 2013 state Supreme Court ruling.
+Priority has been given to 18 existing homes that do not have a legal source of water following the 2013 state Supreme Court ruling.
+The rest of the bank’s water will be available for new uses on a first-come, first-served basis.
 In total, the bank will accommodate about 96 residential connections.
-The rest of the bank’s water will be available for new uses on a first-come, first-served basis.

 To stay updated on these projects, please sign up for our Skagit Basin Water Solutions Email List.